stdtabs/stdtabs.github.io/index.md

 ## Features

-- Read, update, write and convert GuitarPro/MIDI files
+- Read, convert and write GuitarPro/MIDI files
-- Access metadata and data
+- Traverse and CRUD metadata and data
-- Dump data into JSON, XML, YAML and other formats
+- Dump data to JSON, XML, YAML and other formats
-- Render a song in VexTab notation (Web)
+- Web-rendering in VexTab notation

 ------------------------------------------------------------------------